 Myth 3: It’s ok to use the same resume over and over

 Many job seekers will boast about sending out thirty resume in one day but then end up wondering why they got zero calls.
-The reason in most cases is job seekers are using the same resume for multiple job opportunities, which Joel Garfinkle, author of Getting Ahead: Three Steps to Take Your Career to the Next Level, says is a big no no. He says it’s better to customize your resume to each job you are applying for.
-“The more you customize your resume to the opportunity, the greater you stand out compared to your competition,” he says.
+The reason in most cases is job seekers are using the same resume for multiple job opportunities, which is a big no no. It’s better to customize your resume to each job you are applying for.
+The more you customize your resume to the opportunity, the greater you stand out compared to your competition.

-Myth 5: You should give everyone and anyone your resume
+Myth 4: You should give everyone and anyone your resume

-You may think the shotgun approach is the best way to find a job, but focusing on a few companies and/or jobs is a much better way to go about it, says Boggs.
-“Take the vision of what you ideally want to be doing and identify the 5-10 companies that you’re seriously interested in,” he says.
-“Then pursue them like it’s your job.”
+You may think the shotgun approach is the best way to find a job, but focusing on a few companies and/or jobs is a much better way to go about it.
+Take the vision of what you ideally want to be doing and identify the 5-10 companies that you’re seriously interested in.

 Hiring managers and recruiters have short attention spans and have no desire to read a multiple page resume that includes every job the person ever had.
 Instead, less is more when it comes to your resume.
-“Your entire resume should be only the information that is relevant for the position,” says Garfinkle.
-“If it’s not relevant remove it.
-Job seekers may think their entire job history will get them the job but hiring managers are only having them in based on the information in the resume that pertains to the current job opening, he says.
+If it’s not relevant remove it.
+Job seekers may think their entire job history will get them the position, but hiring managers are largely interested in the information that pertains to the current job opening.

-Social media sites have made it much easier to reach people around the country, if not the world.
-But when it comes to networking to get a job, nothing replaces face-to-face meetings, says Boggs.
-He says job seekers should take advantage of professional associations and other networking events that will put them in front of people that can help them get a job.
+Social media sites have made it much easier to connect with people in our industry.
+But when it comes to networking to get a job, nothing replaces face-to-face meetings.
+Job seekers should take advantage of professional associations and other networking events that will put them in front of people that can help them get a job.
 That doesn’t mean you shouldn’t ignore social media.
-In fact, Boggs says you need to be on more than LinkedIn if you want to get noticed by recruiters.
-“Know that recruiters are looking at all social platforms to get a sense of your skills – not just LinkedIn,” he says.
-“Make sure you’re posting industry trends and interesting stories relating to your area of expertise to Facebook, Twitter and even Instagram.
+Know that recruiters are looking at all social platforms to get a sense of your skills.
+Make sure you’re posting industry trends and interesting stories relating to your area of expertise to Facebook, Twitter and even Instagram.